 Division Chief's Message

-Through Northwestern Medicine care sites, our division faculty, fellows and residents offer clinical services alongside talented nurses and staff, under the direction of Leslie Grammer, MD.
-Areas of clinical excellence in our division include asthma, allergic bronchopulmonary aspergillosis, idiopathic anaphylaxis, drug allergy, occupational immunologic lung disease, hypereosinophilia, chronic rhinosinusitis and allergen immunotherapy.
-The division maintains a federally licensed CLIA laboratory, which provides diagnostic testing for allergic bronchopulmonary aspergillosis, hypersensitivity pneumonitis and occupational immunologic lung disease and testing for other markers of disease.
-Our Chicago allergists are available to care for patients suffering from complex allergic disease.
+At Northwestern Medicine care sites, our faculty, fellows and residents, alongside talented nurses and staff, offer outstanding care for patients suffering from complex allergic diseases under the direction of Leslie Grammer, MD.
+Areas of clinical excellence include asthma, allergic bronchopulmonary aspergillosis, idiopathic anaphylaxis, food and drug allergy, occupational immunologic lung disease, hypereosinophilia, allergic rhinitis, chronic rhinosinusitis, urticaria and allergen immunotherapy.
+The division maintains a federally licensed CLIA laboratory, which provides diagnostic testing for multiple allergic diseases.